 Curriculum performance standards underpin all training and assessment.
-These standards document the skills, knowledge and behaviour that trainees must attain by the end of the vocational training program.
+These standards document the skills, knowledge and behaviours that a Trainee must attain by the end of the Vocational Training Program.

 Social and Professional Responsibilities Standards

 Core Induction Assessment Record Form 1A: The Core Induction Assessment Record is designed to ensure that trainees are able to perform eye consultations, to ensure patient care and safety, in a manner appropriate to your level of skill and competency.
 This form is used to record a trainee’s achievement of these basic competencies during the first three months of training.

 Basics of Ophthalmic Surgery Curriculum Standard: The Basics of Ophthalmic Surgery curriculum standard outlines the surgical competencies and knowledge that trainees must master within the first 12 to 18 months of training, as well as the basics of ophthalmic surgery which a trainee ophthalmologist must attain in the wetlab, in preparation for their surgery on live patients.